Carreau/posts/18-planning-an-early-death-for-python-2.md

 .. type: text
 -->

-This Friday and Saturday the Data Structure for Data Science was happening at UC Berkeley BIDS.
+Last Friday and Saturday the Data Structure for Data Science workshop was happening at UC Berkeley BIDS.
 It was a productive two days of presentation, discussion and working groups to push the bleeding edge of what data science can do.

 Despite having mostly Python developers, the workshop was welcoming for developer of other communities like C, C++, Julia, R, etc.. as one of the goal was to improve cross language operability.

-One of the things that though is still holding back datascience and the advance of the tooling around it in the Python community is the legacy code that are still requiring Legacy Python 2.7 .
+One of the things that though is still holding back datascience and the advance of the tooling around it in the Python community is the old code which are still requiring Legacy Python 2.7 .
 We thus decided hod a small working group to plan a early death for Legacy Python.

 ## move over Legacy Python once and for all.

 In collaboration with many developers among @jiffyclub, @tacasswell, @kbarbary,
-@teoliphant, @pzwang, @ogrisel, we discussed the different options to push Legacy Python more or less gently through the door.
+@teoliphant, @pzwang, @ogrisel, we discussed different options to push Legacy Python more or less gently through the door.
 We understand that some people are still requiring the use of Legacy Python in their code base, or require some libraries which are still only available on Legacy Python and don't blame them.
 We understand that Legacy Python was a great language and that it's hard to move over it.
 Though the retirement of Legacy Python is 2020, you will ave to make the transition then, and it will be even harder to transition at that point.

 So what are the step we can do to push the transition forward.